-Decision on Jurisdiction of the Committee - If you have a question regarding the jurisdiction of the committee to discuss a particular draft resolution, you may ask to have the draft resolution tabled.
+Decision on Jurisdiction of the Committee - If there is a question regarding the jurisdiction of the committee to discuss a particular draft resolution, a delegation may ask to have the draft resolution tabled.
 Two speakers for and against will precede this motion.
 (2/3 majority vote required)